Sniper: Ghost Warrior 2: Plot

-The game starts with player taking control of U.S. Marine Captain Cole Anderson, in the Philippines, with CIA Special Agent Diaz making their way to an old Russian radar post to destroy it while working on a tip that some mercenaries had assembled there to broker a deal for a biological weapon.
+The game starts with player taking control of U.S. Marine Captain Cole Anderson, in the Philippines, with CIA Officer Diaz making their way to an old Russian radar post to destroy it while working on a tip that some mercenaries had assembled there to broker a deal for a biological weapon.
 While Diaz destroys it, he overhears enemy radio chatter about the capture of a spy working for the PSC by the mercenaries.
 Diaz commands a team to rescue the operative while Anderson makes his way to provide covering fire from a cave overlooking the resort, where the soldier is being held captive and where the supposed deal is scheduled to take place.
 They save the soldier, however while monitoring the deal Anderson sees one of the dealers to be Merinov, an old aquantaince from his past, and subsequently the entire team is ambushed by an enemy sniper and everyone except Anderson is either killed or captured.
 Anderson heads to a village to intercept the transfer of the bio-weapon as well as his captured teammates.
 He manages find Diaz and Gomez just as they are about to be executed, and when guards kill Gomez, Anderson intervenes to save Diaz.
 However, the Bio-Weapon is lost.
 Diaz links up with Anderson, while escaping from the pursuing mercenaries.
 After successfully escaping their pursuers Diaz remarks, "it's Sarajevo all over again".

 Anderson has been sent to the brig for disobeying direct orders (rescuing his team-mates instead of securing the Bio-Agent WMD which was the primary objective).
 He remembers events in Sarajevo, 1993, where he and his spotter Carl Maddox were tasked to take pictures of genocide by Serbian forces led by Marko Vladić during the Bosnian War.
 They meet a Russian contact Merinov inside the city.
 After securing a strategic point and taking the pictures of the genocide, Maddox loses his cool unable to watch the atrocities further, and goes against orders to kill Vladić.
 Anderson reluctantly follows him.
 Merinov shows them a collapsed building overlooking Vladić's position.
 Merinov leaves to find transport for Maddox and Anderson while they ambush the Serbian Commander.
 Anderson shoots Vladić and they run to the extraction point.
 There Merinov betrays them to the Serbian forces and they are captured.
 Anderson escapes to stop Merinov from framing US forces for the genocide.
 Anderson finds out from command that Maddox is actually a traitor working with Merinov, who manipulated him to kill Vladić leaving his forces free to take part in gun running.
 He is ordered to kill Maddox instead of Merinov.
 Anderson shoots Maddox inside a moving jeep and keeps the shell casing of the bullet which he shot Maddox with.